-Greek Skillet Chicken is an easy low-carb dish that uses ingredients you may have on hand and only dirties one pan!
-And this will be a hit with all the green olive lovers!
+Greek Skillet Chicken is a delicious and easy low-carb chicken dinner that only needs one pan and uses ingredients you may have on hand!
+And this tasty chicken recipe that’s cooked in a cast iron skillet will be a hit with green olive lovers!

-PIN Greek Skillet Chicken to try it later!
+PIN the Greek Skillet Chicken to try it later!

-People always ask me where I get the ideas for the recipes that end up on Kalyn’s Kitchen, and they come from a variety of sources.
-But for this Greek Skillet Chicken I just woke up one day with the idea in my head, and the next time I cooked with Jake we tried it out and loved the result.
+Greek Skillet Chicken is a recipe where I just woke up one day with the idea in my head, and the next time I cooked with Jake we tried it out and loved the result.
+But it did take us two tries to perfect this skillet chicken recipe so we were happy with it!

-It did take us two tries to perfect the recipe.
-The second time we used my trick that creates Perfect Grilled Chicken Breasts to cut little crosswise slits in the chicken for more even cooking, and we also mixed spices into the petite diced tomatoes for a bit more Greek flavor.
+The second time we used my trick that creates Perfect Grilled Chicken Breasts by cutting little crosswise slits in the chicken for more even cooking, and we also mixed spices into the petite diced tomatoes for a bit more Greek flavor.

-But seriously, this one pan recipe is so easy and it uses ingredients you may have in the house.
-And it’s super low in carb, for those who care about that!
-Jake and I are both huge green olive fans, as you can tell, but if you’re not a fan use regular black olives or sliced Peperoncini instead.
-And feel free to use another type of cheese if you don’t have Feta.
-Any way you make it, this is just so good; hope you enjoy it as much as we did!
+But seriously, this one pan Greek Skillet Chicken recipe is so easy and it uses ingredients you may have in the house.
+And it’s super low in carbs, for those who care about that!
+Feel free to use another type of cheese if you don’t have Feta or aren’t a fan, but any way you make it, this skillet chicken recipe is just so good.
+I hope you enjoy it as much as we did!

 • large boneless, skinless chicken breasts